prantlf/grab-github-release/README.md

   // archive name without the platform suffix; if not specified, it will be
   // inferred from the first archive asset found for the current platform platformSuffixes?: PlatformSuffixes
+  // directory to write the archive or executable to; if not specified,
+  // files will be written to the current directory targetDirectory?: string
   // unpack the executable and remove the archive unpackExecutable?: boolean
 }